 - Be current (not in default) on any educational loans, and not owe a repayment on any federal grant

 - Maintain satisfactory academic progress once in school in accordance with federal regulations

 - Most aid programs enroll in at least six credits per semester for undergraduate students, and five credits for graduate students

 Attending more than one institution?
 Consortium agreements combine credits together for your aid award.
 Learn more about consortium agreements.

 Filling out the Federal Application for Student Aid (FAFSA) is your first step in applying for aid.
 State government aid and some UW-Platteville aid are also awarded based on your FAFSA information, so you should apply even if you believe you don’t qualify for aid.

 Filling Out the FAFSA

-- The first time you complete a FAFSA, it should take approximately 30 minutes.
+- The first time you complete a FAFSA, it should take approximately 30 minutes or less.